Making sense of complexity through data. Leveraging AI to empower people and decisions.

 df_portfolio = df.copy()

-# Normalize the stock avalues
+# Normalize the stock values

 df_portfolio = normalize(df_portfolio)